voorkant/voorkant-www/content/install/index.md

 The only target currently supported and tested is Eneco Toon 1 [link to specs, maybe make per-device pages?].

-You will need Docker+QEMU with a working binfmt setup [link?].
+You will need Docker+QEMU with a working binfmt setup.
+On Debian stable this is a `apt install qemu-user-static`.

 First, build a Debian armel image to do our compilation in: